 March 28, 2019 - The Fridge Door Review Journal Launch

-The Fridge Door Gallery launch their first print journal.
-The print version of The Fridge Door Review will feature the best of our writing team's articles that you've seen on our website, plus some student art!
+The Fridge Door Gallery launched their first print journal.
+The print version of The Fridge Door Review features the best of the writing team's articles from the website, plus some student art!

 April 5, 2018 - Canvas Journal's 2nd Annual Undergraduate Colloquium

 Four research presentations by published students, followed by a wine and cheese launch for the 17th printed edition of Canvas.